Leamsi9/llm-behaviour-lab/README.md

 - System prompt presets are served by `/api/system-prompts`; conversation context injection is wrapped in `<conversation_context>` tags.
 - Model context limits are fetched dynamically from Ollama's `/api/show` endpoint.

-### Model Comparison Lab
+### LLM Behaviour Lab

-For the comparison UI, a basic workflow is:
+For the behavioural UI, a basic workflow is:

 1. **Select models** from the multi-select dropdown (hold Ctrl/Cmd for multiple) and click **Add Selected** to create panes.
 2. **Craft prompts** (system and user) in each pane – this is where you control deterministic variables like style, safety, or reasoning instructions.